-1See PIDE BASICS Notes, Number 3.
+&lt;sup>1See PIDE BASICS Notes, Number 3.

-2Putnam, R. D., 2000, Bowling Alone: The Collapse and Revival of American Community.
+&lt;sup>2Putnam, R. D., 2000, Bowling Alone: The Collapse and Revival of American Community.
 New York: Simon and Schuster.

-3See PIDE BASICS Notes, Number 1, for details about the survey.
+&lt;sup>3See PIDE BASICS Notes, Number 1, for details about the survey.

-means of social engagement for people.
+In this BASICS Note, we are looking at the membership of any club or organisation as a means of social engagement for people.
 It may be clarified here that the referred club/organisation can be of any size, nature and level of formality.